 We invest cash balances in excess of operating requirements in short-term securities, generally with maturities of 90 days or less.
 In addition, our unsecured credit agreement provides for borrowings which bear interest at variable rates based on the prime rate and Euro dollar rates.
-We had borrowings outstanding of \$18.0 million pursuant to our credit agreement as of June 30, 2006.
+We had borrowings outstanding of \$7.1 million pursuant to our credit agreement as of September 30, 2006.
 We believe that the effect, if any, of reasonably possible near-term changes in interest rates on our financial position, results of operations, and cash flows should not be material.
 Our credit agreement exposes earnings to changes in short-term interest rates since interest rates on the underlying obligations are variable.
-However, as noted above, borrowings outstanding totaled \$18.0 million on the credit agreement at June 30, 2006, and the average outstandings borrowing during the three and six months ended June 30, 2006 were not material.
-A change in earnings resulting from a hypothetical 10% increase or decrease in interest rates is not material.
+However, as noted above, borrowings outstanding totaled \$7.1 million on the credit agreement at September 30, 2006.
+The average outstanding borrowings during the three and nine months ended September 30, 2006 were \$9.7 million and \$16.0 million, respectively, and related interest expense incurred for the periods presented was \$0.2 million and \$0.8 million, respectively.
+Accordingly, a change in earnings resulting from a hypothetical 10% increase or decrease in interest rates is not material.

-PC CONNECTION, INC. AND SUBSIDIARIES PART I-FINANCIAL INFORMATION Item 4-CONTROLS AND PROCEDURES
+PART I-FINANCIAL INFORMATION Item 4-CONTROLS AND PROCEDURES

-Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of June 30, 2006.
+Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of September 30, 2006.
 The term "disclosure controls and procedures," as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), means controls and other procedures of a company that are designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized, and reported, within the time periods specified in the SEC's rules and forms.
 Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is accumulated and communicated to the company's management, including its principal executive and principal financial officers, as appropriate to allow timely decisions regarding required disclosure.
 Management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving their objectives and management necessarily applies its judgment in evaluating the cost-benefit relationship of possible controls and procedures.
-Our disclosure controls and procedures are designed to provide reasonable assurance of achieving their objectives as described above.
-Based on the evaluation of our disclosure controls and procedures, our Chief Executive Officer and Chief Financial Officer concluded that, as of the end of the period covered by this report, our disclosure controls and procedures were effective at the reasonable assurance level.
+Our disclosure controls and procedures, our Chief Executive Officer and Chief Financial Officer concluded that, as of the end of the period covered by this report, our disclosure controls and procedures were effective at the reasonable assurance level.

-No change in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) occurred during the fiscal quarter ended June 30, 2006 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+No change in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) occurred during the fiscal quarter ended September 30, 2006 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.